 Clients like to see progress, it’s natural.
 But the benefits of regular demo meetings extend to your team, too.
 These meetings motivate people to keep their work organized.
 During the demo meeting, your scrum team will show what they accomplished during the sprint.
 However, remember that the demo should only focus on the newly introduced (and working!) features, not on the entire product.

-Also, demo meeting contributes to the development of team morale.
+Also, the demo meeting contributes to the development of team morale.
 It keeps your peers motivated, and stresses the importance of delivering quality work and working features.
 Chances are that, if implemented properly, your sprint review may even help to establish some friendly competition between developers or whole scrum teams involved.
 It keeps everyone up to date with what is going on in the project and where it’s heading.

 Team is more motivated to present better in front of a client